 The official definition, taken from the United Nation's Protocol to Prevent, Suppress and Punish Trafficking in Persons, is "the recruitment, transportation, transfer, harbouring or receipt of persons, by means of threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation."

-Anti-trafficking activist Kevin Bales' definition is less of a mouthful:
+Anti-trafficking activist and scholar Kevin Bales' definition is less of a mouthful:

 Slavery: "being forced to work without pay, under the threat of violence, and being unable to walk away."